Pasta Bake with Pumpkin Tomato Sauce

 Instructions

 • Meanwhile, melt butter in a large sauté pan over medium heat.
-Once hot, add the walnuts and 1 Tbsp. sage; cook 5 minutes, until the walnuts are toasted and aromatic.
+Once hot, add the walnuts and fresh sage; cook 5 minutes, until the walnuts are toasted and aromatic.
 Season with a pinch of salt, and transfer mixture to a bowl.

 • Place pan back on the burner to medium heat.
 Add olive oil, along with mushrooms and onion.
-Cook until soft, about 8 minutes.
+Cook until soft, about 7 to 8 minutes.

 • Stir in tomato paste, garlic, and red pepper flakes.
-Cook 3 to 4 minutes, until the tomato paste begins to caramelize and turn brick red.
+Cook 2 to 3 minutes, until the tomato paste begins to caramelize and turn brick red.
 Gradually add spinach, stirring continuously until greens wilt down.
-Stir in oregano, salt, pepper, nutmeg, and remaining 2 tsp. fresh sage.
+Stir in oregano, salt, pepper, and nutmeg.

 • Add vegetable broth, stirring to release any browned bits stuck to the bottom of the pan.
 Stir in pumpkin puree, Parmesan, and 1/2 cup fontina cheese; continue stirring until the fontina melts and the sauce is smooth.
 Add pasta and stir until all noodles are well-coated in sauce.

-• Transfer mixture to a 13x9-inch greased baking dish.
+• Transfer mixture to a 13×9-inch greased baking dish.
 Sprinkle remaining fontina cheese overtop, along with buttery walnut-sage mixture.
-Cover with foil and bake for 15 minutes at 375ºF.
-Uncover and continue baking 10 more minutes, until cheese is completely melted and golden.
+Cover loosely with foil and bake for 15 minutes at 375ºF.
+Uncover and continue baking 10 to 15 more minutes, until the cheese is melted and golden.

 Video